-Before coming to Hampshire, Bajorek taught at Goldsmiths’ College, University of London, where she was senior lecturer in cultural studies.
-She is currently a research associate in the Faculty of Art, Design, and Architecture at the University of Johannesburg, South Africa.
+Prior to teaching at Hampshire, I was senior lecturer in cultural studies at Goldsmiths College, in London, England; since 2013 I have been a research associate in the Visual Identities in Art and Design Research Centre in the Faculty of Art, Design, and Architecture at the University of Johannesburg, South Africa.